 The medical evidence needed to establish a medically disabling condition includes office records of physicians who have treated you, diagnostic test results, hospital records, and statements from your doctors describing your functional limitations.
 Medical records are of the utmost importance in Social Security because most cases are decided on the basis of medical evidence alone.
 To develop medical evidence to support your case, you need to see a doctor.

 While some disability applicants are sent to a Social Security disability doctor to fill in a gap in the medical evidence, it is not common for someone who is sent to a consultative exam to be approved for benefits.
-Therefore, it's critical that you see your physicians regularly an
+Therefore, it's critical that you see your physicians regularly and follow their treatment plans.

 The most important advice we give clients is that they must be receiving treatment for any medical condition they believe has any impact on their ability to work.
 It is not enough to say that you are disabled and unable to work.
 Medical evidence of continuous medical treatment must be submitted to support your allegation of disabling symptoms.